 Performance-based Vs Traditional Budget

-The amount to be spent for the particular purpose for example on staff salary, office supplies, equipment etc. are included in the traditional budget.
+The amount of money to be spent for the particular purpose for example on staff salary, office supplies, equipment etc. are included in the traditional budget.
 However, what is to be accomplished by each dollar spent is indicated by the performance budget.
-Previously, the organizations were not following performance-based approach.
-However, currently, the organizations follow performance-based approach.
+Previously, the organizations were not following the performance-based approach.
+However, currently, the organizations follow the performance-based approach.

 Example of Performance Budgeting